 Eulerian Numbers versus Stirling Numbers of the First Kind

-Both types of numbers count the permutations of in different ways.
-Define the number to count the number of permutations that have cycles and runs.
-This Demonstration lays out these numbers in a square; the row sums are and the column sums are ; the sums of either of those is .
+The unsigned Stirling numbers of the first kind and the Eulerian numbers count the permutations of in two different ways.
+Define their joint distribution, the number , to count the number of permutations that have cycles and runs.
+This Demonstration lays out these numbers in a square for each ; the row sums are and the column sums are ; the sums of either of those is .

-The 1 in the first column comes from the identity permutation that has cycles row) and one run (first column).
+The 1 at position comes from the identity permutation that has cycles row) and one run (column 1).

 The 1 in the last column comes from the permutation .
 It has runs of length 1.
 Its cycle decomposition is for even and for odd, so has cycles.